Who this is for

 I read the materials, confirm the scope and fee, and produce the actual work product: the contract, the letter, the memo, the redline.

-Standard turnaround for most matters is two business days.
+Standard turnaround for most matters is a few business days after I have what I need.
 Rush is available when scheduled in advance.

 Revisions until you approve

 Each package includes a defined number of revision rounds.
-We iterate until the deliverable is right, then close the matter.
+I iterate until the deliverable is right, then close the matter.

 What this is NOT